gbmj/gbmj-net/cancer-blog/mris/index.md

 <img src="MRI_6_series_side.jpg" alt="side view June 2007 series" />
 </figure>

-On 29 Aug 2007 Meghan has another MRI scan, after three relatively stable months.
-The existing tumor sites haven't changed since the May MRI, but there’s a new kid in town: a 1.5-cm lesion on Sadie’s medulla oblongata.
+On 29 Aug 2007 Meghan had another MRI scan, after three relatively stable months.
+The existing tumor sites hadn't changed since the May MRI, but there was a new kid in town: a 1.5-cm lesion on Sadie’s medulla oblongata.

 <figure>
 <img src="mri-side-brain-stem-lesion.jpg" alt="Side view MRI showing brain stem lesion">
-<figcaption>**29 Aug 2007**: 3 months after the previous MRI, the tumor has spread into the brain stem (arrow).
+<figcaption>**29 Aug 2007**: 3 months after the previous MRI, the tumor had spread into the brain stem (arrow).
 </figcaption>
 </figure>